 It is also essential to take time to ground yourself.
 Practicing mindfulness techniques, such as deep breathing, meditation, yoga, or tai chi can give you the tools to calm your anxiety before an exam, relax after a long day at the hospital, and help you keep a clear head when you feel overwhelmed.

-It might feel like you don't have enough hours in a day to do your schoolwork, learn your practical skills, study for certification exams, and practice self care.
+Nursing school can be very stressful, despite its many rewards.
+It might feel like you don't have enough hours in a day to do your schoolwork, learn your practical skills, study for certification exams, and practice self-care.
 However, you don't need to carve out hours a day – just 10 or 15 minutes a day to drink a cup of tea and read a newspaper, take a hot shower, meditate, or call a friend might be all you need to recharge and ground yourself.

-As a nursing student, you likely have pulled a few all-nighters studying for exams.
+As a student in nursing school, you likely have pulled a few all-nighters studying for exams.
 However, as a nurse, it is essential that you can think clearly, have good reflexes, and be able to make critical life and death decisions with very little time.

 Sleep deprivation, a common occurrence in both students and nurses, can cause a multitude of problems, including poor eye-hand coordination, difficulty staying awake during the day, high blood pressure, heart disease, slower reflexes, increased irritability, and a lowered ability to think and react quickly.
 Sleep deprivation also increases anxiety and lowers your ability to cope with stressful situations.

 Some of the best people to support you through your nursing program are other nursing students.
+In addition to the mental health benefits of socializing, you’ll also be likely to learn more.
 After all, you're all in the same situation.
-Joining a study group can give you a group of like-minded peers that understand not only your coursework, but also the stress of nursing school.
+Joining a study group can give you a group of like-minded peers that understand not only your coursework but also the stress of nursing school.
 Together, your group can prepare for exams, debrief after difficult clinical days, and cheer each other on as you achieve various milestones in your program.

 During holidays and breaks from school, try to make a point to reconnect with neighbors and friends over dinner, on a trip, or even during an evening workout.
 Nursing school can sometimes feel isolating, especially if you feel like you're always too busy to go out with friends and have fun, but spending even a few hours during school break socializing with friends can be just what you need tend to your mental health and be ready to tackle another semester.

-As a nurse, you might feel like you are constantly doing cardio exercise throughout your entire shift running from patient to patient.
-That might be true, but taking time in the evenings or on weekends to engage in exercise you enjoy can help you combat stress, avoid burnout, and keep up your strength and endurance for those marathon work sessions.
+As a nurse, you might feel like you are constantly doing cardio exercises throughout your entire shift running from patient to patient.
+That might be true, but taking time in the evenings or on weekends to engage in exercise, you enjoy can help you combat stress, avoid burnout, and keep up your strength and endurance for those marathon work sessions.

 One of the dark secrets of nursing is that research has found that there is a higher rate of addiction among nurses than in the general public.
-Despite stereotypes, many nurses don't become addicted to prescription medications – many hospitals and clinics have layers of precautions in place to prevent this.
 Alcohol, cocaine, and marijuana addiction are some of the most common forms of substance abuse in the nursing field.
+While some might say these substances provide stress relief, nurses know firsthand just how dangerous a substance abuse disorder can be.

 There are many reasons for this, including the high levels of stress that nurses face on the job, long working hours, increased pain in the body, grief and trauma after the death of a patient, and feeling overwhelmed by high patient loads or unfavorable working conditions.
 To avoid falling into the trap of alcohol or drug addiction, it is essential to avoid self-medicating for anxiety, depression, or pain.
 If you are suffering from mental illness or physical pain, seek help so that you can be properly treated.

-Finally, as a nursing student, you might have your first real experience with caring for a dying person.
+Quality mental healthcare for nurses helps improve our healthcare industry as a whole.
+As a nursing student, you might have your first real experience with caring for a dying person.
 It might be a child who fought cancer for years or it could be a new mother who died during childbirth.
 Regardless, facing death and traumatic situations might cause you to feel grief unexpectedly, and in some cases, you might develop signs of post-traumatic stress disorder.

 It is essential to seek professional help for coping with trauma and grief associated with nursing.
 There is no shame in talking with a therapist after a stressful situation at work.
 Some nurses even continue with weekly or monthly counseling appointments to help combat stress and feelings of burnout and to have a safe outlet to decompress and avoid bringing stress home.